Women Stem Up

 • Who is supported in their speeches by you as a teacher or by other students?

-• With whom we have eye contact?
+• With whom do we have eye contact?

 Considerations for teaching situations